Neurodivergence, neuro-disability and CPVA

-Neurodivergent children think, feel, understand, communicate, and behave in ways considered ‘atypical’ (i.e. not usual or typical) by the general population.
+Neurodivergent children and children with neuro-disabilities think, feel, understand, communicate, and behave in ways considered ‘atypical’ (i.e. not usual or typical) by the general population.
 Sadly, they are more likely to experience higher levels of bullying compared to their neurotypical peers.
-This results in neurodivergent children ‘masking’ to try and fit in.
+This results in children who are neurodivergent or who have neuro-disabilities ‘masking’ to try and fit in.
 Masking has a significant impact on mental wellbeing and can result in increased anxiety, self-harm, suicidal ideation, and fatigue.
 These experiences can then lead to behavioural challenges.
-For families with neurodivergent children, there is an increased risk of CPVA.
+For families whose children have neuro-disabilities or are neurodivergent, there is an increased risk of Child to Parent Violence and Abuse (CPVA).

 Many parents are likely to tolerate the violence towards them as they recognise that their child is overwhelmed by a range of triggers, and they want to support them.
 Further challenges occur when parents reach out for help and receive judgement, the behaviour is minimised, they are not believed, or they are not taken seriously.